Nafeesat Rabiu-Adebayo · PhD · PMP · PMI-ACP · AWS Cloud Practitioner

 Operations · National Program

-PhD dissertation that cracked open a paradox at the heart of global aid policy.
-Building an original dataset from scratch, the research revealed that aid simultaneously increases trade costs and improves export performance, a finding with direct implications for how billions in development finance are structured and deployed.
+My doctoral research named and evidenced a paradox at the heart of global aid policy.
+I independently evaluated a $16.6 million bilateral trade initiative, building an original dataset from scratch, combining a process evaluation grounded in Theory of Change with econometric modeling, trade cost analysis, and export performance analysis.
+Qualitative fieldwork drew on 15 respondents across Nigeria.
+The research revealed that aid simultaneously increases trade costs and improves export performance, with direct implications for how billions in development finance are structured and deployed.

 Insights